wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/search/search-create-geospatial.md

 2. Open Index.cshtml from **Views** | **Home**.

-3. This file follows the typical way that you would add Bing Maps to a web application, however a few things to point out are:
+3. This file follows the typical way that you would add Bing Maps to a web site, however a few things to point out are:

 +	The ViewBag from the controller is used to load the credentials for the map using: credentials: '@ViewBag.BingAPI'